 Your doctor will evaluate your X-rays by measuring the slippage between vertebral discs.
 They’ll draw several lines over the image of your vertebra and measure the distance between the lines.
 A distance of 2 millimeters or more is a sign of retrolisthesis.

-Other X-ray findings that are associated with retrolisthesis include:
+Other X-ray findings associated with retrolisthesis include:

 - vacuum phenomenon, or the accumulation of gas between discs and vertebra